Hidden-Histories/Public-Resources/documentation/UpdatePorPOIseREF.md

 .

-  * **SLAM** - If the first POI in a layer has the word **SLAM** in the URL for trigger image property, the entire layer is a SLAM layer, and the POI is treated as SLAM object.
-See [Using the AR-vos App to view image trigger and SLAM based AR artwork](UsingAR-vosApp.md#-hidden-histories)
-    - Every time you tap on a vertical or horizontal plane detected by the app, it will place a POI at that spot.
-    - If you have more than one POI in a layer, it will go through the list and place one POI after another every time you tap a detected plane.
-    - The plane grids will also stay forever.
    * **SLAM: Maximum Count** For SLAM POIs, you can add a new action that limits the number of POIs an object can be placed into the environment.
+     * Click the **New action** button.
+     * Type **MaximumCount** into the **Parameter** field.
+     * Set **IsActive to Yes**
-    - Add a new action, type **MaximumCount** into the Parameter field, set Is Active to Yes, and type in the number of POIs you want to set.
+     * Type in the number of POIs you want to set.
 In the example below, it will set the first two POIs, or if there is only one POI, you can set two of them.
-    - After it reaches the maximum, the plane grids disappear.
+     * After it reaches the maximum, the plane grids disappear.

 ![UsingPorPOIse_MaximumCount](images/UsingPorPOIse_MaximumCount_2.png)